alexmitrani/Repeatr/README.md

 [Repeatr](articles/Repeatr.html) shares some details of the data processing and choice modelling.

-[Songnumberone](articles/Songnumberone.html) presents a specific analysis of the choice of opening songs.
+[Songnumberone](articles/Songnumberone.html) presents analysis of the choice of opening songs.

 [92 SONGS](articles/92songs.html) summarises the main results of the data processing and choice modelling as an interactive graph.
 The graph  shows ratings, performance counts and launch dates for the 92 songs that were both performed live and released on albums or EPs.